For the Families

 Every second and fourth Thursday, head to Sugar Hill for Thursdays @ The Hill.
 It’s an evening of free entertainment in front of city hall, including food trucks, live music and a biweekly farmers’ market.
 The official Gwinnett Corn Hole League also plays here on Thursday evenings, so you can either join a team for eight weeks or just be a spectator as you enjoy a refreshing beverage.
 Open containers are allowed during the festival, so adults can grab a drink from a mobile bartender while walking around or kick back on the lawn and enjoy the music.
 Don’t forget to pack a blanket or lawn chair!
 Bring you family, bring your pups, get to know your neighbors, and have fun!

 Continue your family weekend with a stroll through historic Downtown Lawrenceville.
-Every first Friday of the month the square comes alive, turning into one big block party with local musicians and street performers.
+The city keeps the tradition going of bringing live music downtown.
 During this time many of the restaurants, galleries and shops will keep their doors open later than usual and participate with special deals and promotions.
-Grab dinner, peruse an art gallery and listen to live music under the stars.
-Enjoy this free event from June through December.
+Enjoy this free event once a month from May through September.